The Collected Works of Billy the Kid: Left-Handed Poems: Adaptation

 Ondaatje adapted the novel into a play.
 It premiered in Toronto in multiple times, notably at the Dallas Theater Center, the Stratford Festival and the Toronto Free Theatre.
 The play has received generally positive critical attention.
 Before the 1990 run in Toronto, Ondaatje revised his original script to better explore the female characters in the work.
 He stated that the original work was "a very male book" and that JoAnn, the director of the Tarragon Theatre's Toronto production, "has brought out subtleties [in the female characters] that were hidden – too hidden."

 Ondaatje gave permission for the work to be the subject of a new adaptation by English theater director Dan Jemmett in 2007.
 Originally produced in Pittsburgh, PA, by Quantum Theatre, the new vision was created by the company of five actors and Jemmett.
 The show was subsequently presented in Madrid, Spain, and Paris, France, at the Théâtre des Bouffes du Nord in 2013.

 Ondaatje agreed for the work to be adapted as a chamber opera by the English composer Gavin Bryars, with the libretto made by Jean Lacornerie, who staged the work.
 It was presented at the two co-commissioning theatres in Lyon, Le Théâtre de la Croix-Rouse and Le Théâtre de la Renaissance, in March 2018 and subsequently toured.
 The musical performance was directed by Gérard Lecointe, with the French pop singer Bertrand Belin as Billy the Kid and the soprano Claron MacFadden playing all female role.

-The novel was also a source of inspiration for the 2012 album Lonesome Dreams by Lord Huron.
-While the album is not a direct adaptation of the work, there are several similar plot themes and general storytelling style.
-Some of these themes are carried forward in some fashion to their second album, Strange Trails (2015), although the influence is somewhat less pronounced.